-In this article, you can read about the structure of a department under the Indian Government.
+Government of India functions through different Ministries and Departments.
+In this article, you can read about the structure of a Department under the Indian Government.
+It also throws light on other bodies like statutory and constitutional bodies.
 This is a useful topic for polity and governance in the UPSC syllabus.

-The work of the Government of India is distributed into different Ministries/Departments.
-A Department has also been defined in the General Financial Rules as follows:
+A Department has also been defined in the General Financial Rules as follows-

 (1) A department is responsible for formulating policies of the government related to business allocated to it and also for the execution and review of those policies.

-(4) The work in a department is normally divided into wings with an Additional Secretary/ Special Secretary/Joint Secretary in charge of each wing.
-Such a functionary is normally vested with the maximum measure of independent functioning and responsibility in respect of the business falling within his wing subject, to the overall responsibility of the Secretary for the administration of the department as a whole.
+(4) The work in a department is usually divided into wings with an Additional Secretary/ Special Secretary/Joint Secretary in charge of each wing.
+Such a functionary is typically vested with the maximum measure of independent functioning and responsibility in respect of the business falling within his wing subject, to the overall responsibility of the Secretary for the administration of the department as a whole.

 (5) A wing normally comprises a number of divisions each functioning under the charge of an officer of the level of Deputy Secretary/ Director/Joint Director.
 A division may have several branches each under the charge of an Under Secretary or equivalent officer.

-(7) While the above represents the commonly adopted pattern of organisation of a department, there are certain variations, the most notable among them being the desk officer system.
-In this system, the work of a department at the lowest level is organised into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.
+(7) While the above represents the commonly adopted pattern of organization of a department, there are certain variations, the most notable among them being the desk officer system.
+In this system, the work of a department at the lowest level is organized into distinct functional desks each manned by two desk functionaries of appropriate ranks e.g. Under Secretary or Section Officer.

 Each desk functionary handles the cases himself and is provided adequate stenographic and clerical assistance.”

-(c) Deputy Secretary/ Director –Deputy Secretary/ Director is an officer who acts on behalf of the Secretary.
-He holds charge of a Secretariat Division and is responsible for the disposal of Government business dealt within the Division under his charge.
+Deputy Secretary/ Director is an officer who acts on behalf of the Secretary.
+He holds charge of a Secretariat Division and is responsible for the disposal of Government business dealt with in the Division under his charge.
 He should ordinarily be able to dispose of the majority of cases coming up to him on his own.
 He should use his discretion in taking orders of the Secretary/Joint Secretary on more important cases, either orally or by submission of papers.

-(d) Under Secretary – An Under Secretary is in charge of the Branch in a Ministry consisting of two or more Sections and in respect thereto exercises control both in regard to the despatch of business and maintenance of discipline.
+An Under Secretary is in charge of the Branch in a Ministry consisting of two or more Sections and in respect thereto exercises control both in regard to the dispatch of business and maintenance of discipline.
 Work comes to him from the sections under his charge.
-As Branch Officer he disposes of as many cases as possible at his own level but he takes the orders of Deputy Secretary or higher officers on important cases.”
+As Branch Officer, he disposes of as many cases as possible at his own level but he takes the orders of Deputy Secretary or higher officers on important cases.”

 Each Department may have one or more attached or subordinate offices.
-The role of these offices are: “Attached and Subordinate offices –
+The role of these offices are

 (1) Where the execution of the policies of the government requires decentralisation of executive action and/or direction, a department may have under it executive agencies called `Attached’ and `Subordinate’ offices.